Theta functions on varieties with effective anti-canonical class: Introduction

 The purpose of this paper is two-fold.
-First, we want to provide here a unified framework for both kinds of construction.
+First, we want to provide a unified framework for both kinds of construction.
 The focus is not on the specific construction of wall structures that, depending on context, can come from an inductive insertion process as in \cite{affinecomplex} or be related to certain enumerative invariants as in \cite{GHK1}.
 Rather we are striving for maximal generality in the treatment of singularities allowed on $B$ and in the treatment of parameters leading to higher dimensional base spaces of families.
-The general construction of wall-crossing structures will be done elsewhere using the framework developed in this paper.
+The general construction of wall-crossing structures will be done elsewhere using the framework developed in this paper: see \cite{UtahSurvey} for announcements of results in this direction.

 Second, and more importantly, we treat in this framework the occurrence of a canonical basis of global functions or, in the projective setting, of sections of powers of an ample line bundle that the construction comes with.
 Thus we provide here, in the projective setting, the homogeneous coordinate ring of the family via an explicit basis as a module over the base space.
 In the case of degenerations of abelian varieties the canonical sections agree with classical theta functions.
 In fact, in Section~\ref{Sect: Abelian varieties} we show that we obtain all classical theta functions naturally within our framework.
 We thus also call our canonical sections \emph{theta functions}.